sanila2007/tkinter-notepad/README.md

-# tkinter-notepad
+# Notepad Application
-A text editor built with python using Tkinter
+> A text editor built with python using Tkinter